samargulies/selectively-disable-options/readme.txt

 == Description ==

-As a proof-of-concept this plugin will remove the 'comment_moderation' and 'comment_registration' fields from the discussion options page.
-To set your own settings to remove, hook them into the `sdo_options()` function.
+This plugin has no UI, but will give you the option to hook into the `selectively_disabled_options` function.
 For example, to force the week to start on Sunday and the site to be private, try:
 `
 function my_disabled_options( $options ) {
 	$options['start_of_week'] = '0';